T1V0h/DuMaMay/README.md

 # Is this a full jailbreak?
 Yes.
-Once you run it, Cydia will be installed. if device is rebooted then must run DuMaMay again to reJailbreak
+Once you run it, Cydia will be installed.
+Ff device is rebooted then must run DuMaMay again to reJailbreak

 # How to use?
 Hit the jailbreak button in the center and thats all.
 Jailbreak will possible fail a couple times , so just keep retrying till it works

 # Any Issues?
-any issues...post them at link delow - @T1_V0H!
+Any issues...post them at link delow - @T1_V0H!

 https://github.com/T1V0h/DuMaMay/issues